 The Howling moon- In celebration of Winter

-- LEPI RELIGION- The main religion amongst the Lepi consists of three prominent gods known as the Widjibay: Jibayabooz, Upishaw and Mategwes.
+- LEPI RELIGION- The main religion amongst the Lepi is called Trixa.
+It consists of three prominent gods known as the Widjibay: Jibayabooz, Upishaw and Mategwes.
 These three deities are something like the three Fates or Norns.
 They are past, present and future personified.
-Jibayabooz (the past) is sometimes called The Grandfather, Upishaw (the present) is sometimes called The Mother and Mategwes (the future) is usually called the child, though it’s form is most often portrayed as amorphous and spectral, an indication that the future is still untold and full of possibilities.
-Jibayabooz is commonly depicted as having a head like a skull, bearded, with huge, branching antlers with 9 tines.
-Upishaw is shown as a white Lepi with multiple arms.
-The palms of her hands are different colors.
+Jibayabooz (the past) is sometimes called The Grandfather, Upishaw (the present) is sometimes called The Mother, and Mategwes (the future) is usually called the child, though it’s form is most often portrayed as amorphous and spectral, an indication that the future is still untold and full of possibilities.
+Jibayabooz is commonly depicted as having a head like a skull, bearded, with huge, branching antlers with 9 tines each.
+Upishaw is shown as a white Lepi with six arms.
+The palms of her hands are different colors: green, white, blue, red, yellow and black.
 Mategwes is a ghostly apparition, neither male nor female.
 Besides the Widjibay, the Lepi believe in a pantheon of lesser deities called Onkatuk which oversee the lesser aspects of life.
-The Lepi also believe that each individual has a minor deity unique to themselves called Mikumwess pl.
-Mikumway, which act as that individual Lepi’s sort of guardian angel.
-Lepi usually name their Mikumway and will sometimes speak to them in times of hardship The Lepi practice a sort of medicine magic they call Widj, (it is in fact a manifestation of The Force.
+The Lepi also believe that each individual has a minor deity unique to themselves called a Mikumwess, which act as that individual Lepi’s sort of guardian angel.
+Lepi usually name their Mikumwess and will sometimes speak to them in times of hardship The Lepi practice a sort of medicine magic they call Widj, (it is in fact a manifestation of The Force.
 Like the witches of Dathomir, the Lepi understand and use The Force as a sort of witchcraft.
 In the past Force-sensitive Lepi were prized for piloting abilities augmented by The Force).
 The male practitioners are called Widjwags, and female practitioners are usually called Squanits, though most other species refer to them as warlocks and witches.
 Each warren has an official Widjwag or Squanit which answers directly to the warren’s Chief, something like a magician serving in the court of a king.
-Some of these Widjwags are legitimate Force users but many are not.
-Since Lepi force users were of such high demand in Lepi society there were few of them active during the end of the Clone Wars.
+Some of these Widjwags are legitimate Force users, but many are not.
+Since Lepi force users were of such high demand in Lepi society there were few of them active in the galaxy during the end of the Clone Wars.

-- LEPI BEYOND COACHELLE PRIME- Lepi Medicine Socities exist off world and are usually extentions of those found on Coachelle Prime, though there are some, such as The Burning Wheel and —The Flying Heads which exist exclusively off world.
+- LEPI BEYOND COACHELLE PRIME- Lepi Medicine Socities exist off world and are usually extentions of those found on Coachelle Prime, though there are some such as The Burning Wheel and —The Flying Heads which exist exclusively off world.
 The Flying Heads are known particularly for their skill as bounty hunters and smugglers.
 The most wide spread and pervasive Lepi Medicine Society found off world is the rebel society known as The Black Feet or Wuskanim.
 The off world chapters of this society act secretly throughout the galactic underworld.
-It has actually spread further and more proflifically than any other Lepi Medicine-Society.
-Since most Lepi who leave the homeworld are Tuxsen The galaxy has more to offer them than Lepi society.
+Their society has actually spread further and more proflifically than any other Lepi Medicine-Society.
+Most Lepi who leave their homeworld are Tuxsen.
+The galaxy has more to offer them than Lepi society.
 It is common for the socially unlucky to leave their home world in search of a better life elsewhere.
-In this way the Waskanim have spread far and wide throughout the galaxy.
+In this way the Wuskanim have spread far and wide throughout the galaxy.
 Outcasts and renagades by design, they can be found on most planets where there is a large underground or criminal community and have actually managed to gain high standing amongst the underworld elite, despite their “unlucky” Lepi reputation.
-In fact there is a secret network of Wuskanim societies operating.with connections throughout the galactic underworld The highest ranking members receive orders from a person known only as “The Question”.
+In fact there is a secret network of Wuskanim societies operating with connections throughout the galactic underworld The highest ranking members receive orders from a person known only as “The Question”.
 It is likely that Odds could find a connection on any world where the Wuskanim have spread.
-The secret password is “Yes, no, me no want, let me have, more.”
+The secret password which distinguishes a Lepi as a Wuskanim is “Yes, no, me no want, let me have, more.”

 - THE LEPI HOME-WORLD- The Lepi home-world, Coachelle Prime is a beautiful, green planet.
 The surface is mainly landmass, with only a few gray-blue seas speckling the areas around the poles.
 Vast, rolling grasslands and dense forest cover the majority of its surface.
 The planet has been divided amongst the 9 warrens into 9 separate realms, delineated by walls of massive hedgerows, visible from space, giving Coachelle Prime a somewhat patchwork appearance.
 The Lepi live in complete harmony with nature and have been able to advance their society without being detrimental to their planet.
 Coachelle Prime is a closed planet.
 Few outsiders have ever seen its verdant landscapes.
 To the Lepi, the entire planet is literally their home.
 To land on the surface of the planet would be like someone entering someone else’s private dwellings.
 For someone to be allowed onto Coachelle Prime they must first win a majority vote amongst the warren which they wish to visit.
 The stratosphere of Coachelle prime is pressurized, making it impossible for ships to fly in the upper atmosphere.
 The only way onto Coachelle Prime is via sub-trams which radiate from the surface of the planet like spokes from the hub of a wheel.